ahmetson/config-lib/README.md

 The SDS services created with [service-lib](https://github.com/ahmetson/service-lib), can access the command line arguments only.

 Everything else must be retrieved from the configuration.
-Even the environment variables too.
+Including the environment variables too.

 The configuration is the key-value database.
 This database is running on a separated thread.